microsoft/o365-moodle/local/o365/README.md

 ## o365 Local Plugin

-This plugin provides libraries and services and power other Office365 plugins.
-In addition to providing implementations of Office365 apis, this plugin handles a wide variety of Moodle events to fully integrate Office365 into a Moodle installation.
+This plugin provides libraries and services and power other Office 365 plugins.
+In addition to providing implementations of Office 365 apis, this plugin handles a wide variety of Moodle events to fully integrate Office 365 into a Moodle installation.

-This is part of the suite of Office365 plugins for Moodle.
+This is part of the suite of Office 365 plugins for Moodle.

 This repository is updated with stable releases.
 To follow active development, see: https://github.com/MSOpenTech/o365-moodle